Buy-to-Let : The Complete Guide

 Thinking of becoming a landlord but aren’t sure where to start?
-Our buy-to-let starter’s kit helps you with everything there is to know about investing in bricks and mortar, from how to find a place to the type of buy-to-let mortgage you need.
+Our buy-to-let starter’s kit helps you with everything there is to know about investing in bricks and mortar.

 Put simply, buy-to-let is when you purchase a property with the intention of renting it out to tenants in return for rental income.
 You can do this by either owning it outright (cash purchase) or paying a deposit – much in the same way you do with traditional property purchase –and borrowing the rest through a mortgage lender.